 Summary: This is a well-rounded tutorial on how to crop a video on Mac.
 We wrap up top 4 ways to crop videos in iMovie, QuickTime Player, Photos and Final Cut Pro X, and thus make video cropping on Mac a fuss-free work for you.

 Bet you have been upset when the crowds got into your scenery footage, downloaded a movie with black bars that didn't fit the screen, or made mistakes while shooting and wanted to delete certain segments in the final product.
 Any of these problems can be solved easily by cropping the video with the assitance of the best free video cropping software on Mac.
-Now, let's straight to the tutorial of best Mac video croppers.
+Now, let's head over to the tutorials.